balazsgrill/modembed/README.md

 Contribute
 ----------

 MODembed is free, and open source.
-You are free to fork, modify and event reuse it for your own needs.
+You are free to fork, modify and even reuse it for your own needs.
 If you can provide any value to the project, I will be more than happy to accept contributions.